GIS - Maps, Data, and Applications

 DESCRIPTION

-GIS uses advanced analytical tools to explore at a scientific level the spatial relationships, patterns, and processes of cultural, biological, demographic, economic, geographic, and physical phenomena
+This GIS course teaches storing, retrieving, and analyzing geographically referenced data.
+You will learn to explore the spatial relationships, patterns, and processes of cultural, biological, demographic, economic, geographic, and physical phenomena at a scientific level.

 COURSE CONTENTS